-As per Schedule V of SEBI (LODR) Regulation 2015 a separate section on corporate governancepractices followed by the Company report on Corporate Governance together with acertificate confirming compliance and CEO/CFO certificate by Managing Director and ChiefFinancial Officer forms an integral part of this Directors Report.
+As per Schedule V of SEBI (LODR) Regulation separate section on corporate governancepractices followed by the Company report on Corporate Governance together with acertificate confirming compliance and CEO/CFO Certificate by the Managing Director andChief Financial Officer forms an integral part of this Directors' Report.

-29. Managerial Remuneration
+29. Managerial remuneration

-Statistical Disclosures pursuant to Rule 5 of Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 has been enclosed with this report as Annexure 7.
+Disclosures pursuant to Rule 5 of Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 has been enclosed with this report as Annexure 7.

 30. Disclosures under Sexual Harassment of Women at Workplace (Prevention Prohibition& Redressal) Act 2013

-Prohibition and Redressal) Act 2013 and has also created an Internal Complaints Committee headed byMrs.
-A Nithya Whole-time Director of the Company who directlyreports to the Chairman & Managing Director.
+The Company has adopted a policy on prevention sexual harassment of women at workplacein accordance with the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013 and has also created an Internal Complaints Committee headed byMrs.
+A Nithya Whole-time Director and Chief Financial Officer of the Company who directlyreports to the Chairman & Managing Director.
 During the financial year ended 31 March2018 the Company has not received any complaints pertaining to sexual harassment.
-A copy of thePolicy on Sexual Harassment is also hosted on the website of the Company.
+A copyof the policy on Sexual harassment is also hosted on the website of the Company.

-31. Management Discussion and Analysis Report
+31. Management Discussion and Analysis report

-Regulation 2015 a separate section on Management Discussion and Analysis report formsan internal part of thisDirectors Report.
+Regulation 2015 a separate section on Management Discussion and Analysis report formsan internal part of Directors' Report.

-32. Directors Responsibility Statement
+32. Directors responsibility statement

-d) the directors had prepared the annual accounts on a going concern basis;
+d) The Directors had prepared the annual accounts on a going concern basis;

-e) the directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.
+e) The Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-f) the directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively.
+f) The Directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively.

-Transfer to Investor Education and Protection Fund
+33. Transfer to Investor Education and Protection Fund

 | ||For and on behalf of the Board of Directors |